-Examples of persons authorised to conduct surveys include Accredited Marine Surveyors, Recognised Organisations, Licenced Electricians and the National Regulator - see Marine Order 503.
+Examples of persons authorised to conduct surveys include Accredited Marine Surveyors, Recognised Organisations, a person who holds an unrestricted electrical licence and the National Regulator - see Marine Order 503.

 transitional vessel has the same meaning as in Marine Order 503.